sironjuh/VulkanEngine/README.md

 And use `g++-11` to compile with `gcc` instead.

 ### Building
-Once you  havve everything installed (be sure you have VULKAN_SDK environment variable set), using the privded makefifile
+Once you have everything installed (be sure you have VULKAN_SDK environment variable set), using the provided makefile

 ```
 make
-./a.out
+./ve
 ```